conterra/mapapps-4-developers/README.md

 ## Contents

 This Maven project includes some of the core concepts for developing UI driven bundles in map.apps.
-Use this readme as a guide for what to discover in this blueprint project.
+Use this readme as a guide for what to discover in this project.
 After studying this project, you should be able to answer the following questions:

 * How can I use **Vue.js** to build widgets following the **MVVM** pattern?
 * How does the **MVVM** pattern help to make UI components and models **testable**?
+* How do I build widgets with ready-to-use UI components from Vuetify.js?
 * How can the view-model interact via **bindings** with (Accessor) models from the **ESRI ArcGIS API for JavaScript**?
 * How is my **layout** integrated into **map.apps templates**?
 * How do **gulp** processes modify my source code?